crisisready/DP_Metapopulation/README.md

 - `init`: Contains the parameter files
 - `src`: Contains all code files

-##Reproducibility of the model
+## Reproducibility of the model

-The execution of the model is modular and each of the section depend on the previews on.
-For replicability do use this following process
+The model is written in a modular way.
+Therefore, each of the section depend on the previews on.
+For replicability we suggest to use the following process
 - Clone the Github repository and from the repository open one of the R files
 - `source(here("src", "dependencies.R"))`
 - `source(here("src", "NY_model.R"))`